A Free E-Newsletter for Friends of Japan & Teachers of Japanese

 Registration for the 2013 Japanese Language Proficiency Test will be open this month from Monday, August 26th through Friday, September 27th, 2013, with the test date on Sunday, December 1st, 2013.
 This year, the American Association of Teachers of Japanese (AATJ) will be in charge of all test administration roles.
 For more information, please visit their website below.

 The Japanese Language Proficiency Test (JLPT) will be held on December 1st in the United States.
 This workshop aims to provide learners of Japanese with an overview of the exam, including its purpose, structure and scoring.

-Register Now for JF Nihongo Fall Term!
-We are offering courses that are designed for new Japanese-language learners, as well as those who are interested in improving their existing language skills.
-If you register by September 7, you'll get a 10% Early Bird discount off your application fee.
+Register Now for JF Nihongo Fall Term.
+We plan to offer courses that are designed for new Japanese-language learners, as well as those who are interested in improving their existing language skills.
+If you register by September 7, you can qualify for a 10% discount off your application fee.
 Join us at JFLA to study Japanese this fall!

-We are accepting applications for several grant programs that support Japanese language Education in the United States.
-The grants available include the Japanese Language Contest Grant (Deadline: 9/3/2013), Japanese Teaching Materials Purchase Grant (Deadline: 9/16/2013) and Japanese language Education Grant (Deadline: 2 months prior to project start date).
+In mid-February, we started accepting applications for several grant programs that we organize annually in support of Japanese language Education in the United States.
+The remaining grants include the Japanese Language Contest Grant (2nd Deadline: 9/3/2013), Japanese Teaching Materials Purchase Grant (2nd Deadline: 9/16/2013) and Japanese language Education Grant (Deadline: 2 months prior to project start date).

-As part of the 2013 Nisei Week Celebration, we are submitting a Kazari to display at the Tanabata Festival.
+As part of the 2013 Nisei Week Celebration, we will be submitting a Kazari to display at the Tanabata Festival.
 Make sure to come out and see our Kazari display along with many others during the weekend festivities!

 Behind every great man, so they say, you'll find a great woman.
 Hisako Matsui's film Leonie contends that behind two particular great men, one Japanese and the other Japanese-American, you'll find one particularly great American woman.